performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Distributed Collection
 ~~~~~~~~~~~~~~~~~~~~~~

-distributed collectioncollector hostsPMCDdistributed collectionThe
-performance metrics collection architecture is distributed, in the sense
+The performance metrics collection architecture is distributed, in the sense
 that any performance tool may be executing remotely.
 However, a PMDA
 usually runs on the system for which it is collecting performance
 measurements.
 In most cases, connecting these tools together on the